Legal requirements for companies

 Company directors must also personally comply with obligations under Australian law.
 Find out more about company director obligations for small business.

-You must notify ASIC of changes to the company’s registered office, principal place of business, directors and business names within 28 days to avoid late fees.
+You must notify ASIC of changes to the company’s registered office, principal place of business, directors and business name.
+You must notify ASIC within 28 days to avoid late fees.

 Read more on how to update your company details with ASIC.